 - 1. Handle multiple SRNs and error codes in the following order: - a.
 8-Digit Error Codes.
 Multiple 8-digit error codes listings are not always in the correct order.
 See the "Error Code to FRU Index" in the system service guide to identify those error codes that require special handling. - b.
-SRNs in the range of A01-xxx to A1D-xxx. - c.
-SRNs with a source code other than F or G. - d.
-SRNs with a source code of F. Run Online diagnostics in Advanced and Problem Determination Mode to obtain maximum isolation. - e.
+SRNs with a source code other than F or G. - c.
+SRNs with a source code of F. Run Online diagnostics in Advanced and Problem Determination Mode to obtain maximum isolation. - d.
 SRNs with a source code of G.